“What do you mean they’re disputing the charge? They signed a contract!”

 Chargebacks are unfortunately something every small business owner faces at one time or another.
 So let’s look at what to do when you receive one.

-The lifecycle of a chargeback can start two different ways.
+The lifecycle of a chargeback can start in two different ways.

-In the event that you receive an inquiry/dispute or “retrieval,” you still have a chance to avoid the chargeback.
-Disputes are most likely from a customer not recognizing the transaction on their credit card statement.
-In an ideal world, customers call the number that is associated with the transaction to determine the merchant, but in many cases, this does not happen.
+- Retrieval: In the event that you receive an inquiry/dispute or “retrieval,” you still have a chance to avoid the chargeback.
+Disputes are most likely a customer not recognizing the transaction on their credit card statement.
+In an ideal world, customers call the number that is associated with the transaction to determine the merchant, but in a lot of cases this does not happen.

-If you receive an inquiry, retrieval or dispute, immediately respond with a signed contract or agreement confirming the charge.
-In most dispute cases, the transaction is confirmed, the bank is satisfied, and no further action is needed.
+- Dispute: If you receive an inquiry, retrieval or dispute, immediately respond with a signed contract or agreement confirming the charge.
+In most dispute cases, the transaction is confirmed, the bank is satisfied, and no further action is needed

 If you’re a Member Solutions billing client, we handle the chargebacks for you.